jaredbarranco/barrancolab-blog/content/posts/kafka-overpressure.md

 draft: true
 ---

-# Streaming Overpressure on Dependent Services
+# Race Conditions in Event Streaming Dependent Services

 **Disclaimer:** Details below have been changed to retain some level of obfuscation to my employer's tech stack, ERP systems, etc.